mageem2/poseTracking/README.md

 - Select either 'Yes' or 'Yes to All', and re-run the app.

 #### After the expo start command is ran, web page will open up.
+If a web page doesn't open up, press 'd' in the terminal running Expo
-From there, select the tunnel option.
+#### From there, select the tunnel option.
 If this is your first time running the app, 'ngrok' will download.
 The tunnel option will need to be selected every time the app is ran.

 <img src = "./images/tunnel_example.png" width=256 height=537>